 - However, if you don’t handle your hedgehog the way it wants to be handled it won’t respond to you the way you want it to respond.

 - Vacations or other periods of time without handling can contribute to a set back in the bonding process.

 - Hedgehogs will also become more shy and nervous over time if they are not handled regularly.

-- According to Lori Keller, hedgehog rescue coordinator, rescue hedgies are generally intractable and grouchy as a result of not being handled regularly or properly.
+- According to Lori Keller, a hedgehog rescue coordinator with the Hedgehog Welfare Society, rescue hedgehogs are generally intractable and grouchy as a result of not being handled regularly or properly.
 When handled properly and consistently many grouchy hedgehogs can be rehabbed into wonderful pets.

-- It is not uncommon for hedgies to skip their first meal in their new home.
+- It is not uncommon for hedgehogs to skip their first meal in their new home.

 - Sometimes hedgehogs are just too busy sleeping or exploring to take the time to eat.